DaveWhiteh/crank-it-up/TESTING.md

 All 63 tests performed were passed.
 These tests consist of testing views, models and forms.
 They can be found in the apps under there own separate test files named test_views, test_models and test_forms.

 As mentioned this being the first time performing these types of tests my aim was to hit a coverage of 75%.
-I was successfully in completing 80% coverage.
+I was successful in completing 80% coverage.

 <details>
 <summary>Tests Ran</summary>